bilal-chughtai/bilal-chughtai.github.io_old/_pages/about.md

 Welcome!
 I am currently a Foundation Scientific Software Engineer at the [Met Office](https://www.metoffice.gov.uk), which is based in Exeter, though I am based remotely in London for the time being.

-# Mathematics

-From 2017 to 2021, I was a student at [Trinity Hall](https://www.trinhall.cam.ac.uk/), [University of Cambridge](https://www.cam.ac.uk/), graduating with a BA and MMath degree in Mathematics.
-In my final two years, after briefly dabbling in pure maths, I took almost exclusively theoretical physics courses.
-My Part III Essay was entitled "The Search for CMB B-mode Polarisation from Inflationary Gravitational Waves" and supervised by Dr Blake Sherwin.
-It explored an exciting current area of research attempting to understand extremely early universe physics through a present day measurable polarisation pattern in the cosmic microwave background.
-It can be found [here](/files/PartIIIEssay.pdf).

 # Experience

 As an undergraduate, I worked at